philip98/philip98.github.io/research.md

 symmetric Macdonald polynomials, and similarly, for other one-dimensional representations, my colleague [Stein Meereboer][stein] recently showed the same.

-Furthermore, there are three examples for which I managed to establish a connection between matrix spherical functions and [intermediate Macdonald polynomials][intMacdo].
+Furthermore, there are five examples for which I managed to establish a connection between matrix spherical functions and [intermediate Macdonald polynomials][intMacdo].
 ----